OliBridgman/gravit/README.md

 + assets - contains all relevant assets like fonts, images, etc.
 + shell - contains platform-specific code for standalone version
 + src - contains all source code
-  + application - contains the application framework
+  + gravit - contains the gravit application
   + development - contains the development addon automatically loaded when developing
-  + gravit - contains the core module that is loaded by the application and provides all UI of Gravit
   + infinity - contains the core rendering engine as well as core classes used everywhere else
   + infinity-editor - contains editors, tools, guides and more based on infinity
 + style - contains all styling files for the application